Episode 1: I Was Just Passing

 And that's who we meet - Anne's future wife - in the opening scene of Gentleman Jack...

-A "gig" (it's not a gig, it's a phaeton) is racing along a country road, causing the horrific accident.
+A "gig" (I don't think it's a gig, but a phaeton) is racing along a country road, causing the horrific accident.
 Ann and Aunt Ann are recovering in Shibden Hall: we've already met most of the key players, and we've heard a lot about Anne.

-Anne explodes into the next scene... the title sequence all makes sense.
+Anne explodes into the next scene... the gorgeous title sequence all makes sense.

 Anne returned to Shibden on 7 May 1832, and many of the events we see described or depicted in this episode did happen: George Playforth was "shot out of a tree" at Langton (but after the return to Shibden, not before), Mr Briggs was ill (although too ill to visit; Mrs Briggs sent the rentbook to Anne) and the rents were collected at the Stag's Head.
 Bottomley had been evicted the previous year; Eugenie had not yet been engaged.
-We see the flashbacks to Hastings: Anne had failed to woo Vere Hobart, now engaged to Captain Cameron, her hopes of an aristocratic connection dashed.
+We see the flashbacks to Hastings: Anne had failed to woo Vere Hobart, now engaged to Captain (retired) Cameron - who was an Ensign in the 1st Regiment of Foot Guards at Waterloo - her hopes of an aristocratic connection dashed.

 Then we meet the Priestleys, Ann's cousin William and his wife Eliza, who lived very near to Ann at New House, Lightcliffe.
 The "nature was in an odd freak" line was really spoken by Mrs Priestley, but back in 1824.